Lets

 let four = 4

-Once a name is introduced anywhere in the block, it can be used anywhere else in the block.
+Once a name is introduced anywhere in the tuple, it can be used anywhere else in the tuple.
 Order does not matter.

 -- Notice that `four` and `negative_two` are underneath `negative_eight`.